SoftInstigate/restheart-website/docs/security/overview.md

 HTTP/1.1 401 Unauthorized
 ```

-With the default configuration **restheart-secuirty** uses the Basic Authentication with credentials and permission defined in `users.yml` and `acl.yml` configuration files respectively:
+With the default configuration **restheart-security** uses the Basic Authentication with credentials and permission defined in `users.yml` and `acl.yml` configuration files respectively:

 #### users.yml